HL7/davinci-dtr/src/pagecontent/resources.md

 ### DTR Questionnaire
 The Questionnaire resource is used to represent the information needs that a payer has to satisfy for their documentation requirements and/or rules.
 This implementation guide uses the
 [CQF-Questionnaire Profile](http://hl7.org/fhir/R4/cqf-questionnaire.html) from the [FHIR Clinical Reasoning Module](http://hl7.org/fhir/R4/clinicalreasoning-module.html).
-This profile is applied to provide a linkage between the information needs expressed in the Questionnaire and the rules and queries provided by the Payer in CQL.
+This profile is applied to provide a linkage between the information needs expressed in the Questionnaire and the rules and queries provided by the Payer in Clinical Quality Language (CQL).

-Payers MAY also supply Questionnaire resources that conform to the [SDC Advanced Rendering Profile](http://build.fhir.org/ig/HL7/sdc/sdc-questionnaire-render.html) to control how information requests will ultimately be presented to users.
+Payers MAY also supply Questionnaire resources that conform to the [Structured Data Capture (SDC) Advanced Rendering Profile](http://build.fhir.org/ig/HL7/sdc/sdc-questionnaire-render.html) to control how information requests will ultimately be presented to users.

-DTR conformant SMART on FHIR applications SHALL support both the CQF-Questionnaire and SDC Advanced Rendering Profiles.
+Documentation Templates and Rules (DTR) conformant Substitutable Medical Applications, Reusable Technologies (SMART) on FHIR applications SHALL support both the CQF-Questionnaire and SDC Advanced Rendering Profiles.

 * [DTR Questionnaire FHIR R4](dtr-questionnaire-r4.html) - [Example](home-o2-questionnaire.html)
 * [DTR Questionnaire FHIR STU3](STU3/dtr-questionnaire-stu3.html) - [Example](home-o2-questionnaire-stu3.html)